 While Whitman’s book concentrates mostly on advertising and how you can get better results from your ad spend, I think many of the things he talks about can be directly applied to affiliate marketing.

-I wanted to zoom in on just one of the concepts that Whitman talks about leveraging called reciprocity.
+Here, I want to zoom in on just one of the concepts Whitman talks about leveraging called reciprocity.

 What Is Reciprocation

 Almost universally across cultures, humans are trained from a very young age to understand reciprocity.
 Receiving a gift induces the feeling of wanting to give something back.
 You feel that you must return the favor.

 In affiliate marketing, unfortunately, you’re just the middleman, which can make that whole reciprocity thing a bit difficult.

 The key to unlocking the power of reciprocity as an affiliate is finding a way to add value.
 You have to GIVE in order to trigger the principle of reciprocity.

 As I mentioned, giving is how you trigger reciprocity.

 Many businesses do this by giving out freebies, gifts, and samples.
 I see it in action whenever I walk past our local Boost Juice (a popular juice chain here in Australia).
 They’re always standing out front giving away free sample cups of juice.
 You take some juice and feel like you should buy one because its polite.

 You also see it in action with coupon ads for your local supermarket and magazines with little gifts on the front at the news stand.

 So how can you, the affiliate website owner, use it in an online setting?